brianally/ReRanger/README.md

 notes or references, eg. "n", "[n]", "(r)"

 Finally, some numbers may be in roman numerals.
 While these are considered, they are not yet handled.
+By considered, I mean that they will at least be checked to ensure that they consist only of the characters "ivx", in lowercase.

 However, in the unlikely case that an index range begins with roman and ends with arabic, the ending part will be handled.
 This is not ideal but:

-1. It's unlikely that prelim pages (roman) would require incrementing;
+1. It's unlikely that prelim pages would require incrementing;
 2. Manually adjusting prelim page numbers should be a snap unless you've got a ridiculously large prelim;
 3. I have no pressing need for that right now.

-I wrote this up in a couple of hours using PHP.
-My first inclination was to do it with Python but, as I thought the process through, I kept thinking about how I would do it with PHP.
-As time was short, I simply did it this way.
-I may rewrite this in Python sometime as an exercise.

 ## Example Usage